keyalp/Deep-Recommenders/README.md

 - `fm`
 - `abs_popularity`

-A pop up will appear showing the loss function of the train and validation datasets during the training.
-To get the test metrics close the pop up and the code will continue running.

 # Architectures<a name="architectures_usage" ></a>
 The main purpose of a recommender system (RS) is to predict which item will be clicked next by the user.
 This is not a guarantee of positive feedback; it just counts what the user probably will click.
 In order to achieve this task, we can find two major methods: Content-based and Collaborative-based.
 However, these methods are complex and require a deep dive into the data and the process, so our starting point has been two simple models to get familiar with RS: Random and Popularity.